 * Check in on competitors in your industry

 There are many reasons to keep an eye on your competitors and identifying trending products is one of them.
 It can be helpful if you have competitors that use the same suppliers as you do.
 You can find out what products they are ordering for future sales to see what direction they are moving in.
 This can help you to get in on the action, and get strong sales from the get-go.
 Reinventing the wheel takes much longer than simply going with the flow.
 Seeing your competitors’ future plans can also help you to look even further and plan how you can take it to the next level or predict where the trend will go from there.

 * Take baby steps

 Are you scared to take a giant leap and risk potential financial problems?
 Then, start by making slight changes to your existing product lines.
-For example, you can add more colors to a line of t-shirts.
-Seeing as it doesn’t take much to add an extra color, there isn’t as much risk involved.
+For example, you can add more colours to a line of t-shirts.
+Seeing as it doesn’t take much to add an extra colour, there isn’t as much risk involved.
 Think about size as well.
 You can either go smaller by offering a travel size of a product, or bigger by adding something extra.
 A budget product can get a premium sister product that is upgraded in terms of quality through the use of more expensive materials and thus will cost more.
 The addition of a premium product can lead to a whole new market, which could pave the way for even further expansion.